smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 }
 {% endhighlight %}

+It is pretty clear I am testing ``HashSet<T>.Add( T item )`` and the setup/assertions used to verify the correct behaviour.

 If that is not enough of a recap I would encourage you to read "[The fundamentals of unit testing : Arrange, Act, Assert][fundamentals]" by Mark Simpson.
-I found it while writing this post and it provides a detailed review of the concept.
-It also inspired the example above; although I want to point out ``HashSet<T>`` is cooler than ``Stack<T>``.
+I found it while writing this post and it provides a more detailed review of the concept.
+It also inspired the example above; although I think ``HashSet<T>`` is cooler than ``Stack<T>``.

 Okay, now back to the post.

 Trouble in Paradise
 ===============================================================================

-This starts to break down for troublesome classes that were [never design to be tested][legacy] and growing duplication throughout the tests.
+Maintaining clean AAA tests starts to break down for troublesome classes [never design to be tested][legacy] and growing duplication throughout the tests.

 Thinking of how to test the untestable is a fun challenge.
-You need to approach the problem different.
+You need to approach the problem differently than most development.
 It is not all spoils of war and glory.
 Sometimes it downright nasty and feels worse than before.
 [Too often mock objects are needed][mocks-smell] in order to pry classes apart.

 Duplication throughout tests is hard to avoid.
 Groups of tests often have similar setup or assertions.
 This is inevitable when exercising multiple cases sharing common logic.
-As the tests grow it becomes important to reduce the complexity and duplication without sacrificing clarity.
+As the tests grow it becomes important to reduce the complexity and duplication without obscuring what is being tested.

 One extreme to maintain being able to glance at a test and know exactly what is doing would be to put all of the setup and logic required in the test itself.